bazelbuild/bazel/site/docs/install-ubuntu.md

 ### Step 1: Install the JDK (optional)

+Bazel includes a private, bundled JRE as its runtime and doesn't require you to install any specific version of Java.

-If you want to build Java code using Bazel, install a JDK:
+However, if you want to build Java code using Bazel, you have to install a JDK.

 ```bash
 # Ubuntu 16.04 (LTS) uses OpenJDK 8 by default: